Thank you for reading our post, please rate this article at the end.

 - New RVs are expensive and depreciate rapidly in the first few years.
 Some estimates suggest that a new RV can lose approximately 20% of its value in the first year.

-- Initial defects are not uncommon in new RVs, often referred to as “teething problems,” which might require additional time and effort to fix.
+- Initial defects are common in new RVs, often called “teething problems,” which might require additional time and effort to fix.

 Buying a Used RV: